So you run a composable e-commerce and want to rank higher in search?

 These metrics have been a hot topic among SEO folks lately.
 Some argue they’re the foundation of SEO, while others downplay their impact.

 Sure, you can game Google PageSpeed Insights to some extent, but that’s missing the bigger picture.
 The real goal isn’t just hitting green scores.
-It’s creating a faster, smoother experience that keeps users engaged.
+It’s creating a faster, smoother digital experience that keeps users engaged.
 Speed tests are just a side effect of getting that right.

 So, the best approach is to analyze your data and find the right balance.
 Either way, optimizing Core Web Vitals is always a smart move - after all, a faster, smoother experience benefits both users and search rankings.